What is the best time to come on safari?

-East Africa is ideal for family holidays.
-We welcome children and many camps and lodges have family suites as well as extensive children’s activities to make sure the little ones have the time of their lives.
+East Africa is ideal for family holidays; welcoming children of all ages.
+Many camps and lodges have family suites as well as extensive children’s activities to make sure the little ones have the time of their lives.

 We consider the following when booking a family safari:

 Children younger than 6 years old – we find little ones’ become tired quickly on safari and recommend families choose exclusive use of a safari vehicle for their stay.
 This provides you with flexibility and privacy on your game drives.